digital-asset/daml-finance/docs/source/overview/architecture.rst

 The implementation layer consists of the following packages:

+-  ``Daml.Finance.Holding`` defines default implementations for holdings
--  ``Daml.Finance.Holding`` defines default implementations for holdings, accounts and instruments
+-  ``Daml.Finance.Account`` defines default implementations for accounts
 -  ``Daml.Finance.Settlement`` defines templates for settlement instructions and arbitrary batched settlements
 -  ``Daml.Finance.Lifecycle`` defines an implementation of lifecycle effects and a rule template to